-- Master Address: This parameter specifies the address to which the DNP slave devices communicate.
+• Master Address: This property specifies the address to which the DNP slave devices communicate.
 The address must be unique and can range from 0 to 65519.
 Some addresses are reserved.
-The default setting is 3. - Slave Address: This parameter specifies the slave address.
+The default setting is 3.

+- Slave Address: This property specifies the slave address.
 The valid range is 0 to 65519.
-The default setting is 4. - Request Timeout (ms): This parameter specifies the amount of time in which a command must be completed once it is transmitted.
+The default setting is 4. - Request Timeout (ms): This property specifies the amount of time in which a command must be completed once it is transmitted.
 The valid range is 100 to 3600000 milliseconds.
-The default setting is 30000 milliseconds.

-Note: For more information on performance, refer to Timing and Other Considerations.

-• Max.
-Timeouts: This parameter specifies the maximum number of successive timeouts that can occur with the same request before the device is considered to be in error.
+The default setting is 30000 milliseconds. - For more information on performance, refer to Timing and Other Considerations. - Max.
+Timeouts: This property specifies the maximum number of successive timeouts that can occur with the same request before the device is considered to be in error.
 A timeout occurs when the entire request and response do not complete within the device Request Timeout, or when the request successfully transmits but the response is not received within the Channel Response Timeout.
 Due to incremented sequence numbers, the regenerated request is not identical to the original request.
 Requests to and responses from other devices on the same channel may occur between retries.
 The valid range is 1 to 10 timeouts.
-The default setting is 1 timeout.

-Note: If a large response is being received when the timeout expires, it is NOT considered a timeout because there is no problem with communications.
+The default setting is 1 timeout. - Note: If a large response is being received when the timeout expires, it is NOT considered a timeout because there is no problem with communications.
 Only if the device truly stops responding does a timeout occur.
-For more information on such a message, refer to Unable to receive response from device.

-• Keep-Alive Interval (sec): This parameter specifies when to transmit a keep-alive status request to the slave.
+For more information on such a message, refer to Unable to receive response from device. - Keep-Alive Interval (sec): This property specifies when to transmit a keep-alive status request to the slave.
 The valid range is 0 to 86400 seconds.
-The default setting is 0 seconds (which indicates that a keep-alive status request message are not sent).

-Important: The status request is only transmitted if the entire Keep-Alive Interval elapses without any communication from the slave.
+The default setting is 0 seconds (which indicates that a keep-alive status request message are not sent). - Important: The status request is only transmitted if the entire Keep-Alive Interval elapses without any communication from the slave.
 The keep-alive timer restarts whenever a message is received from a slave.
 If a response is not received from the keep-alive status request, the connection is called broken and the appropriate action is taken.
 If a keep-alive design is desired and polling for events occurs, users should set the Keep-Alive Interval longer than the Event Poll Intervals.
-In this situation, the received event

-Note: This parameter is disabled when the channel protocol is set to UDP.
+In this situation, the received event poll response restarts the keep-alive timer: as a result, no keep-alive status request is sent.
+A keep-alive status request is only transmitted if polling ceases. - Note: This parameter is disabled when the channel protocol is set to UDP.